SecureStackCo/visualizing-software-supply-chain/docs/HARDWARE.md

 ### What are the security concerns?

-* Hardware devices come with embedded software that is attack vector
+* Hardware devices come with embedded software that is an attack vector
-*
+* Theft of small portable devices like USB keys
+* Modification of the devices by malicious actors

 ### How do I secure it?

 * Buy from known supplier
 * Network analysis so you can detect malicious "phone home"
+* Physical isolation and/or network segmentation